 Think about your specific experience and skill set.
 As an entrepreneur, is there a corner of the temp agency sector in which you’d best be fit to lead?
 Are you, for example, especially good at hiring teams for start-up companies?
 Do you have a lot of experience at recruiting technical people, executives, or remote talent?

 The opportunities abound!
 According to the American Staffing Association, staffing employees work in virtually all occupations in all sectors:

 Is the intention to offer temping solutions?

-If so, it is important to understand that you will be the employer of record for any temporary workers you are providing to your clients.
-This means you’ll need to be prepared to be a business owner who also manages a labor force.
+If so, it is important to understand that you may be the employer of record for any temporary workers you are providing to your clients.
+There are differences between employers of record and staffing agencies but, in general, this means you’ll need to be prepared to be a business owner who also manages a labor force.